mkotsollaris/mkotsollaris.github.io/content/blog/devweek-atx/index.md

 ## Signs of a healthy open source library

 #### What problem are you solving?
 Regardless of the underlying engineering principles, any application has to be needed by the community to render successful.
-If we were to implement an application perfectly (engineering wise) but with no real use, it would be impossible for the application to be succesfull.
-This point is harder than it sounds and guaranteeing that what we build is necessary for project success, so investing some time on this prior to jumping into implementation
+If we were to implement an application perfectly (engineering wise) but with no real use, it would be impossible for the application to be successful.
+Investing some time on this prior to jumping into implementation would be a good decision and your future self will thank you in spending more time spec'ing your product prior jumping to implementation 🙊.

 #### Is it well implemented?
 The community is your customer.
 How many open issues to you have?
 Have you established open communication in regards to who can contribute to the project and how you should version your SDK/API?
 Is your API well tested?
 100% test coverage would be a good start for starters 🏁